savajapurva/DevsNetwork-MERN/README.md

 npm run prod
 ```

-In the project a `Procfile` has also been provided.
-This file is used by Heroku.

 ### To deploy this project to heroku see steps below:

 You will need to install the [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli)